 Reproductive Safety: Studies to establish the safety of Adequan® Canine in breeding, pregnant, or lactating dogs have not been conducted.

-Human Warning: Keep this and all medications out of the reach of children.
+WarningsNot for use in humans.
+Keep this and all medications out of reach of children.

 How SuppliedAdequan® Canine Solution 100 mg/mL in a 5 mL preserved multiple dose vial.

 AMERICAN REGENT, INC., ANIMAL HEALTH, Shirley, NY 11967

 Animal Health Division